 Wages and salaries for State and local government workers rose 1.0 percent in the quarter ended in September, following a 1.1-percent increase the previous quarter.
 Increases in wages and salaries have ranged between 0.8 and 1.1 percent since December 1999.

 The 12-month gain in benefit costs for September 2001 was 5.6 percent, double the gain of 2.8 percent in September 2000 and the highest yearly increase in nearly a decade.
 The increase in wages and salaries was 3.9 percent, compared with a gain of 3.5 percent recorded for September 2000.

 These data are from the BLS Employment Cost Trends program.
 The 3-month changes in this article are seasonally adjusted, while the 12-months changes are not seasonally adjusted.
 Learn more in "Employment Cost Index—September 2001," news release USDL 01-369.

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, Benefit costs for State and local government workers up sharply in past 3 months on the Internet at http://www.bls.gov/opub/ted/2001/oct/wk5/art02.htm (visited May 25, 2013).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Benefit costs for State and local government workers up sharply in past 3 months at https://www.bls.gov/opub/ted/2001/oct/wk5/art02.htm (visited March 28, 2023).